turlando/airhead/README.md

  * REST API configuration: `/etc/airhead`
  * Web frontend: `/var/www/airhead`

-We will also assume that nginx will run as the `www` user.
+We will also assume that nginx will run as the `www` user and AirHead will run as a new Unix account you should have already created named `airhead`.

+Some commands requires root privileges and are marked by the use of `sudo`.
+If `sudo` is not available in your system remember that you need to run the said command as root.

 ### REST API

+1. Create the AirHead directory with proper permissions.

+       sudo mkdir /opt/airhead
+       sudo chown airhead /opt/airhead
-1. Give yourself root privileges with either `su -` or `sudo su -`

-2. Clone this repo in `/opt/airhead` with
+2. Switch to the airhead account with `su - airhead` or `sudo su - airhead` and clone this repo in `/opt/airhead` with

        git clone --depth=1 https://github.com/turlando/airhead.git /opt/airhead

 3. Copy and edit the configuration

-       mkdir /etc/airhead
+       sudo mkdir /etc/airhead
-       cp -p /opt/airhead/conf/airhead.ini.example /etc/airhead/airhead.ini
+       sudo cp -p /opt/airhead/conf/airhead.ini.example /etc/airhead/airhead.ini

    Edit `/etc/airhead/airhead.ini` with any text editor.
    **Remember to always use absolute paths.**